Only 30 Dresses Created

-Even though she may not be walking, she is still discovering all the ways her body can move.
+Even though they may not be walking, they are still discovering all the ways their body can move.
 It's a time of discovery.
 This style, full of bring colors and soft fabrics will delight her senses and encourage movement.
-We design all our clothing to be exciting and fun to wear, it's the beginning of her TwirlyGirl journey!
+We design all our clothing to be exciting and fun to wear, it's the beginning of their TwirlyGirl journey!

 - Baby twirl dress featuring 2 Twirly® full circle skirts.

 - The spaghetti strap ties can be worn in the front or the back.